ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 Git is free.
 When you try to use Git for the first time on a Mac (my preferred environment), you will be asked to install the command line tools, which will subsequently bring Git on your Mac.
 On other platforms you have to run some setup routine to get Git installed.

-Working with Git
----
 Convenient commands to achieve something with Git are:

 <div class="grid">
 <div class="col-1-1 first last"><hr><strong>Tell Git who you are</strong><br>
 <pre><code>git config --global user.name "your name" </code></pre>
 <pre><code>git config --global user.email "your email address" </code></pre>
-Use the <code>-- global</code> option to tell Git that the given configuration will be the default for all projects on your computer.
+Use the <code>--global</code> option to tell Git that the given configuration will be the default for all projects on your computer.
 After these settings have been made, they will be added to any of your commits.
 And when you push your commits to a shared server, your name and email address will also appear on that server.</div>

 <div class="col-1-3 first"><hr><strong>Create new local repository</strong><br>
 Move to the folder which should contain your project